 The spice mix with the gallon of brine makes easily enough curing brine for a 5 pound brisket, cured in a somewhat large-ish container.
 If you were to use a 2-gallon freezer bag or marinating bag, you would likely need just half (or less) of the amount of brine and brine spices.

-Add about 3 Tbsp of spice mix to a gallon of water in a large pot, along with the kosher salt, pink salt, and brown sugar.
+- Add about 3 Tbsp of the spice mix to a gallon of water in a large pot, along with the Kosher salt, pink salt, and brown sugar.
 Bring to a boil, then remove from heat and let cool to room temperature.
 Then refrigerate until well chilled.